rbind/blog.jemu.name/content/post/2019-09-05-bookdown-is-neat-and-automation-is-hard.md

 And... it works.
 Neat.
 This makes `TeX Gyre Pagella` and `TeX Gyre Heros` available to XeLaTeX, and adds [Fira](http://mozilla.github.io/Fira/) fonts for both XeLaTeX (where I use `Fira Mono` as a `monofont`) and ggplot2 plots, where I use `Fira Sans` via the aforementioned theme/package.

-Honestly, this should have been a file called `make-ze-font-stuff-be-good.sh` to keep `.travis.yml` more readable, but I actually prefer to deal with as much as possible in the travis config so it's easier to copy "the travis bits" to a new project than when you have to remember/copy multiple scripts.
+Honestly, this should have been a script called `make-ze-font-stuff-be-good.sh` to keep `.travis.yml` more readable, but I actually prefer to deal with as much as possible in the travis config so it's easier to copy "the travis bits" to a new project than when you have to remember/copy multiple scripts.
 I think.
 I might change my mind later.

-Regarding the Fira fonts, I should mention that I had to install the `firasans` manually from GitHub as it's not on CRAN, and for some reason the `Remotes:` filed in `DESCRIPTION` wasn't enough to convince travis to install it for me:
+Regarding the Fira fonts, I should mention that I had to install the `firasans` package manually from GitHub as it's not on CRAN, and for some reason the `Remotes:` field in `DESCRIPTION` wasn't enough to convince travis to install it for me:

 ```yaml
 before_script:
   - "Rscript -e \"remotes::install_github('hrbrmstr/firasans')\""
 ```

-I also use Asana Math as `mathfont`, but to get this one, you can just get it s a regular ol' apt package.
+I also use Asana Math as `mathfont`, but to get this one, you can just get it as a regular ol' `apt` package.

 ```yaml
 apt_packages: